-One of the most stylish brunches in town, head to Hutchesons City Grill, set in the stunning A-listed Hutchesons Hall.
-Enjoy brunch in grand surrounds off the main menu or go for the brunch and bubbles option for two and enjoy a bottle of Prosecco and high-end brunch spread that includes freshly made croissants and classic hot dishes.
-Feeling flush, then upgrade from Prosecco to Champagne.
+Head to Hutchesons City Grill, set in the stunning A-listed Hutchesons' Hall, for one of the most stylish brunch locations in town.
+Enjoy brunch in grand surrounds from the main menu or go for the brunch and bubbles option for two and enjoy a bottle of Prosecco and high-end brunch spread that includes freshly made croissants and classic hot dishes.
+Feeling flush?
+Then upgrade from Prosecco to Champagne.

 Plant-based dining is growing apace in Glasgow - one of the UK’s most vegan friendly cities.
-South of the river is the not-for-profit arts hub, The Glad Café, which offers vegetarian and vegan brunches by Hen of the Woods during the day in a café that combines architecturally award winning design with artsy laidback vibes.
+South of the river is the not-for-profit arts hub, The Glad Cafe, which offers vegetarian and vegan brunches by Hen of the Woods during the day.
+The cafe combines architecturally award-winning design with artsy laidback vibes and scrumptious food.

 Also featured in the latest Lonely Planet’s Glasgow Guide and just down the road from Cafe Strange Brew is Gnom.
 The chefs of the popular Chompsky food van opened the doors to their first permanent residence in 2018.
 With exposed bricks and scandi-inspired style, the little brunch haunt is proving popular and no wonder with their signature bao buns of crispy pork belly or oyster mushrooms topped with a fried egg.

-Based in one of the most happening streets in one of the most desirable South neighbourhoods, Strathbungo, is the contemporary Scottish restaurant Nivens.
-The sister restaurant to the city’s well known Café Source, has a stellar menu with tasty dishes such as chorizo or halloumi on jalapeño and cheddar cornbread with a poached egg, sweetcorn, avocado, salsa and créme fraiche.
+Based on one of the most happening streets in one of the most desirable South neighbourhoods, Strathbungo, is the contemporary Scottish restaurant Niven's.
+The sister restaurant to the city’s well known Cafe Source has a stellar menu with tasty dishes such as chorizo or halloumi on jalapeño and cheddar cornbread with a poached egg, sweetcorn, avocado, salsa and crème fraîche.